YeasinSE/Mystical-STD/deployer-mystical-infrastructure/README.md

   - `Deploying to AWS S3:` Once the build process is complete, the infrastructure deploys the generated artifacts to AWS S3, making them accessible for production use.

-  - `Notifying Stakeholders:` Finally, the infrastructure notifies stakeholders about the completion of the deployment process, providing relevant information and status updates via email or other communication channels like slack, sms etc.
+  - `Notifying Stakeholders:` Finally, the infrastructure notifies stakeholders via aws SQS about the completion of the deployment process, providing relevant information and status updates via email or other communication channels like slack, sms etc.

-  - `Error Handling with Redis Pub/Sub:` In the event of system errors during deployment, the infrastructure publishes error messages to Redis using the publish/subscribe (Pub/Sub) model.
-This allows for efficient error handling and troubleshooting, ensuring timely resolution of deployment issues.
+  - `Asynchronous Error Handling:` In the event of system errors during the deployment process, Redis is utilized for asynchronous error handling.
+Error messages are published to Redis using the publish/subscribe (Pub/Sub) model, allowing for efficient error resolution and minimal disruption to deployment processes.

+#### Notification Management:
+  - The infrastructure utilizes AWS SQS for efficient notification management, providing real-time updates on deploy status and results.
+  - Stakeholders receive notifications via preferred channels such as email or messaging platforms, ensuring timely awareness of deploy status and issues.

 #### `Benefits of Deployer-Mystical-Infrastructure:`

   - `Automated Deployment Process:` The infrastructure automates build and deployment tasks, reducing manual effort and enabling rapid delivery of web applications.

-    - NOTE: Currently Deploying process task start via trigger from deployer consumer server based on client request via api  server. fully automation not support now.
+    - `NOTE: Currently Deploying process task start via trigger from deployer consumer server based on client request via api  server. fully automation not support now.`

   - `Scalability and Reliability:` Leveraging AWS services such as S3 and SQS, the infrastructure ensures scalability, reliability, and high availability, even under heavy deployment workloads.

   - `Real-time Visibility:` By publishing deployment events to Kafka, the infrastructure provides real-time visibility into deployment progress and status, enabling stakeholders to track deployments closely.

+  - `Efficient Notification Management:` AWS SQS enables efficient queuing and notification management, ensuring reliable delivery of scanning status updates and reports.

   - `Enhanced Efficiency:` With its streamlined deployment workflow, the infrastructure accelerates time-to-market, allowing organizations to deliver updates to production environments rapidly and efficiently.